Information for overseas (non-European Union) PhD applicants

 Funding possibilities for non-EU overseas studentsThe University operates some bursary schemes which are available for highly qualified international students which can contribute towards tuition costs and, in some cases, towards living costs.
 Current schemes are outlined below.

-NEW: The 2012 President's Doctoral Scholar AwardsInternational PhD applicants applying before December 10th 2011 will be eligible for consideration for the first round of the 2012 President's Doctoral Scholar Awards scheme.
-More information about the scheme is available here.
+NEW: The 2014 President's Doctoral Scholar AwardsInternational PhD applicants applying before December 10th 2011 will be eligible for consideration for the first round of the 2012 President's Doctoral Scholar Awards scheme.
+More information about the scheme is avaliable here: PDS scheme

 Overseas Research Studentship (ORS) Scheme

 A limited number of Overseas Research Studentship (ORS) awards are offered each year by the School of Physics & Astronomy to pay the difference between the International and UK/EU fees (see here for the current fees).
 Successful candidates are normally awarded further bursaries to cover the remaining fee and a contribution towards living costs.
 The awards are made for PhD and very occasionally for MPhil study, but are not available for MSc courses.
 In rare cases of exceptional applicants support may also be provided from School funds outside of the ORS scheme.